Flightless bird

 Ostriches are the largest extant flightless birds as well as the largest extant birds in general.

 An extinct moa.
 Until the arrival of humans, New Zealand's only mammals were bats and seals, resulting in many bird species evolving to fill the open niches.
 While many of New Zealand's flightless birds are now extinct, some, such as the kiwi, kākāpō, weka, and takahē have survived to the present day.

 Flightless birds are birds that cannot fly, as they have, through evolution, lost the ability.
-There are over 60 extant species, including the well-known ratites (ostriches (Struthio), emus (Dromaius), cassowaries (Casuarius), rheas, and kiwis (Apteryx)) and penguins (Sphenisciformes).
+There are over 60 extant species, including the well-known ratites (ostriches (Struthio), emus (Dromaius), cassowaries (Casuarius), rheas, kiwis (Apteryx)), and penguins (Sphenisciformes).
 The smallest flightless bird is the Inaccessible Island rail (length 12.5 cm, weight 34.7 g).
 The largest (both heaviest and tallest) flightless bird, which is also the largest living bird in general, is the common ostrich (2.7 m, 156 kg).

 Some domesticated birds, such as the domestic chicken, have lost the ability to fly for extended periods, although their ancestral species, the red junglefowl and others, respectively, are capable of extended flight.
 A few particularly bred birds, such as the Broad Breasted White turkey, have become totally flightless as a result of selective breeding; the birds were bred to grow massive breast meat that weighs too much for the bird's wings to support in flight.

 Flightlessness has evolved in many different birds independently, demonstrating repeated convergent evolution.
 There were families of flightless birds, such as the now-extinct Phorusrhacidae, that evolved to be powerful terrestrial predators.
 Taking this to a greater extreme, the terror birds (and their relatives the bathornithids), eogruids, geranoidids, gastornithiforms, and dromornithids (all extinct) all evolved similar body shapes – long legs, long necks and big heads – but none of them were closely related.
 Furthermore, they also share traits with some of the ratites of being giant, flightless birds with vestigial wings, long legs, and long necks, although they are unrelated.